William Forbes-Sempill, 19th Lord Sempill: Reprieve and inter-war activities

 Six years after admitting he had breached the UK's Official Secrets Act, Sempill became a technical and business consultant to Mitsubishi Heavy Industries; from 1932 to 1936, he represented the Japanese company in Europe.
 He also became chairman and then president of the Royal Aeronautical Society.
 In this capacity, he advised overseas governments, such as Australia, on the creation of their naval air services.

 In October 1933, Sempill was seriously injured in an accident while riding as a passenger in a prototype Dymaxion three-wheel car in the United States.
 Sempill had been invited, in his capacity as an aviation expert, to review the aerodynamic experimental vehicle at the Chicago World's Fair.
 As he was being rushed to an airport to catch a plane to Akron, Ohio, to meet the Graf Zeppelin for its return trip from New York to Europe, the Dymaxion was struck by another vehicle, and overturned, killing the driver and injuring Sempill.

 On 28 February 1934, he succeeded his father, John Forbes-Sempill, 18th Lord Sempill, as Lord Sempill and Baronet of Craigevar.
-His wife, who had accompanied him on many of his air tours, died in July 1935.
+His wife Eileen, who had accompanied him on many of his air tours, died in July 1935.

 Sempill had "an affinity with militarist right-wing regimes".
 During the 1930s, he developed extreme right-wing political opinions, and was active in several antisemitic organizations such as the Anglo-German Fellowship, the pro-Nazi Link organisation, and The Right Club led by Archibald Ramsay.

-Espionage 1939–41
+Espionage 1939–1941

 On the outbreak of war in 1939, Sempill was given a position in the Department of Air Materiel at the Admiralty.
 This gave him access to both sensitive and secret information about the latest British aircraft.

-By June 1941, MI5 had intercepted messages between London and Mitsubishi and Field Marshal Yamagata's Tokyo headquarters indicating payments were being made to Sempill: "In light of the use made of Lord Sempill by our military and naval attaches in London, these payments should continue".
+By June 1941, MI5 had intercepted messages between London and Mitsubishi and Marshal Yamagata's Tokyo headquarters indicating payments were being made to Sempill: "In light of the use made of Lord Sempill by our military and naval attaches in London, these payments should continue".
 On further investigation, MI5 suspected that Sempill was passing on top secret information about Fleet Air Arm aircraft.
 The matter was passed to the Attorney General and Director of Public Prosecutions.
 Once more, the Attorney General advised against prosecution.
 On 5 September 1941, Sempill attended a meeting with the Fifth Sea Lord, and was given "a strict private warning".

 On Friday 2 August 1940, Special Branch arrested Japanese businessman Makihara Satoru, head of Mitsubishi Shoji Company's London office, and several others on suspicion of espionage, and took them to Brixton prison.
 On discovering that Makihara was in custody, Sempill telephoned and then called at Paddington police station to assure the police of Makihara's innocence and character.
 He was released a few days later, on Monday 5 August, due to "insufficient evidence".